derekprior/dummy_locale/README.md

 Dummy Locale builds a complete copy of your source locale, with each value "translated" by bracketing it with the locale.
-For example, in the default configuration, a key that translates to "Example" in the source locale will translate to "zzExamplezz" in the dummy locale.
+For example, in the default configuration, a key that translates to "Example" in the source locale will translate to "ZZExampleZZ" in the dummy locale.

 The application remains usable but allows developers and product managers to easily see which strings may have been missed.